Webinar

 • Investors today hold more than $6 trillion in money market funds.

-• Investors have capitalized on higher interest rates available on shorter-term securities.
+• Many are attracted by today’s higher interest rates available on low-risk, shorter-term securities.

 • However, the interest rate environment is changing, as the Fed starts to cut interest rates.

-Even before the Fed acted, yields on bonds and cash instruments fell from peak levels.
-If the Fed follows through on additional rate cuts, that trend is likely to persist.
 Haworth, points out that even when rates were at their highest levels, “Those who continue to put money to work in cash-equivalent vehicles as an alternative to stocks have, since late 2022, missed out on what proved to be an impressive period for stock market returns.”
-The benchmark S&P 500 stock index generated a total return of more than 26% in 2023 and even given a more volatile environment recently, S&P 500 total returns toward the end of September 2024 are up about 20% year-to-date.2
+The benchmark S&P 500 stock index generated a total return of more than 26% last year and as of mid-November 2024, was close to matching last year's performance.2

 You may want to maintain up to 18 months’ worth of assets in accounts that offer some degree of immediate liquidity.
-These resources can be used to meet living and lifestyle expenses, tax liabilities and to repay debts.
-It’s also important to maintain at least a six-month emergency fund.
+These resources can be used to meet living and lifestyle expenses, tax liabilities, repay debts and serve as an emergency fund.
 For these purposes, consider higher yielding checking accounts, money market mutual funds or CDs.

-For money that’s not needed in the next 18 months or so, but that may be required after that period, consider money market funds, Treasury bills and short-term bonds that may offer the potential to generate additional yield while still protecting principal.
+For money that may be required after 18 months, consider money market funds, Treasury bills and short-term bonds that may offer the potential to generate additional yield while still protecting principal.

 Charts depicts yields in January 2022 versus July 2024 for typical bank savings accounts, 1-year certificate of deposit, 6-month, 1-year and 2-year Treasury securities.

-Bank Savings and 1-year CD rates based on National Deposit Rates, provided by FDIC.
+Bank Savings and 1-year CD rates based on National Deposit Rates, provided by FDIC, as of November 18, 2024.
 Rates for U.S. Treasury securities from U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rate.
-Rates as of September 16, 2024.
+Rates as of November 18, 2024.

 Positioning for long-term goals